mysteriumnetwork/documentation/content/node-runners/webui/index.md

 ### Web UI security

-Your security is our top priority, therefore with the new release of the Testnet2 node, we made it mandatory to change your WebUI password.
+Your security is our top priority, therefore with the new release of the Testnet 2.0 node, we made it mandatory to change your WebUI password.
 For bounty payouts, claim your node in MMN by providing the Web UI with your MMN API key.

 <div style="text-align:center">